ImRLopezAG/try-handler/README.md

-# Try it
+# Try Handler

-Try it is a powerful utility that wraps try-catch blocks in a function, allowing you to handle errors in a more elegant way, without the need to write try-catch blocks in your code.
+Try handler is a powerful utility that wraps try-catch blocks in a function, allowing you to handle errors in a more elegant way, without the need to write try-catch blocks in your code.

 ## Installation